Skip to content

 Opened in 1849, Welford Road Cemetery is more than 12 hectares in size with around 10,000 headstones and 35,000 graves.
 There are almost 300 First World War service personnel buried here, many of whom died in the 5th Northern General Hospital which was established in Leicester during the war.
 You will also find 46 Second World War service personnel here who were laid to rest by their families.

 Between 1914 and 1919, the 5th Northern General Hospital, with more than 2,600 beds, occupied several buildings in Leicester and North Evington.
 More than 95,000 officers and men were admitted to the hospital, which recorded 514 deaths before its closure.
 During the Second World War, there was a Royal Air Force operational training station near Leicester.
 Welford Road Cemetery contains 286 First World War burials, more than half of them forming a war graves plot with a Screen Wall bearing the names of those buried there.
-The 46 Second World War burials are scattered throughout the war cemetery, which also contains eight Belgian war graves.
+The 46 Second World War graves are scattered throughout the war cemetery, which also contains eight Belgian war graves.

 Find the casualties commemorated here